Azure/appservice-landing-zone-accelerator/README.md

 ---

 ## Other Considerations

 1. Please leverage issues if you have any feedback or request on how we can improve on this repository.
+2. The redis.bicep contains an optional parameter to select the enterprise tier that best apply for your scenario.

 ---

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a